 Generally, receptionists have a low-stress job: answer phones, make copies, open the mail.
-In the addiction recovery world, however, this role is not so laid back.
+In the addiction recovery world, however, this role is not so easy.
 In fact, the job is more like being an emergency room triage nurse than an administrative assistant.
 Yvonne Oakes learned this lesson while taking calls at an Adult & Teen Challenge center in Arkansas.

 “We were getting over 200 phone calls per month, and we could only place a handful of students,” Yvonne said.